 Doug MacDougald , Stratford – Vice Chair

-Doug MacDougald, DVM is a veterinarian in South West Ontario Veterinary Services, a Swine Herd Health Management practice based in Ontario.
-Doug and his wife Barbara have four children and seven grandchildren and in addition to his family and professional business responsibilities Dr. MacDougald has served on various community and industry organizations and is currently Chair of the Ontario Swine Health Advisory Board, a member of Swine Health Ontario, a director of the Stratford Perth Community Foundation and sector chair of United Way of Perth-Huron.
-He also organizes ‘Clan MacDougald’; a family dragon boat team that has for sixteen years supported the Stratford Rotary Dragon Boat Festival and is a traveling volunteer with Sleeping Children Around the World; a Canadian charity that helps the poorest children of the world.
+Doug MacDougald, DVM is a veterinarian in South West Ontario Veterinary Services, a swine herd health, production and management practice based in Ontario.
+Doug and his wife Barbara have four children and seven grandchildren and, in addition to his family and professional business responsibilities, Dr. MacDougald has served on various community and industry organizations.
+He is currently on the leadership team of Swine Health Ontario, a sector chair of United Way of Perth-Huron and Vice-Chair of the Stratford Perth Community Foundation.
+He also organizes ‘Clan MacDougald’; a family dragon boat team that has for 21 years supported the Stratford Rotary Dragon Boat Festival and is a traveling volunteer with Sleeping Children Around the World; a Canadian charity that helps the poorest children of the world.
 Doug has received the 2011 YMCA Peace Medal for his international humanitarian work, the 2015 Ontario Veterinary Medical Association, Outstanding Veterinarian of the Year Award and the 2015 Canadian Veterinary Medical Association, Merck Veterinary Award for the advancement of large animal medicine and herd health management.

 Stacey Campbell, West Perth – Treasurer